Banning, California: City

 Banning is a general law city as opposed to a charter city.
 The elected government consists of the Banning City Council which operates under a council-manager government.
-The current mayor is Colleen Wallace.
+Richard Royce was appointed as Mayor and Cindy Barrington as Mayor Pro Tem as of January 2026.
 There are 5 city council districts.
-The current manager is Douglas Schulze.
+The current interim City Manager is Art Vela, who assumed the position after the city council voted to place the previous City Manager, Doug Schulze, on leave.

 The city has departments and appointed officers, including the Banning Police Department (BPD).